Water Baptism by Immersion as Done in the Bible: Who? When? Why? How? In What Name?

 VI.
 Should Christians be Re-Baptized if They have not been Baptized in the Name of the Lord Jesus Christ?

-1. Those who have repented of their sins and have believed in the Lord Jesus Christ are eligible to be baptized.
-(Infant baptism fails this biblical requirement.)
+- 1. Those who have repented of their sins and have believed in the Lord Jesus Christ are eligible to be baptized in water.
+Infant baptism fails this biblical requirement.
+Believers' baptism is the biblical standard.

 2. They should be baptized immediately upon conversion to Christ.